-- Fixed size: this means when an ATM switch is receiving a cell it already knows it's size, this makes memory management inside an ATM switch much more efficient, it can be managed in 53 bytes slots. - Small size: this means receiving and sending a cell doesn't take much time, thus, the delay for cells crossing ATM switches is very low.
+- Fixed size: this means when an ATM switch is receiving a cell it already knows its size, this makes memory management inside an ATM switch very efficient, it can be managed in 53 bytes size slots.

+- Small size: this means receiving and sending a cell doesn't take much time, thus, the delay (latency) for cells crossing ATM switches is very low.

-The use of virtual circuits ensures cells sequence is preserved, however, neither cell delivery nor data integrity is guaranteed, not even error detection is provided for data transported inside cells.
-If upper layers required any of these features, the implementation it's up to them.
+The use of virtual circuits ensures the cells sequence is preserved, however, neither cells delivery nor data integrity is guaranteed, not even error detection for the payload is provided.
+If upper layers required any of those features, the implementation is up to them.

-Notice that, error detection may not be that relevant for some real-time applications, for instance, real-time image transmission.
+Notice that, error detection may not be that relevant for some real-time applications, for instance, real-time sound or image transmission.